Mynameistessa/projects/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Todos

-- improve styling
-- validate response from backend using types - zod

-- make table with tailwind table html elements - make table component
-- add refresh interval on project details page
-- finish testing
-- finish assumptions

-## Assumptions

-- top ten is the top of the list
--